Top tips for managing eczema

 - Avoid heavy blankets and quilts on the bed – soft cotton or silk sheets are recommended and a thin cotton blanket or a lightweight sleeping bag in cooler weather.

-- Do not have heaters in bedrooms.
+- Do not have heaters in bedrooms where possible.

 - Remove prickly materials such as clothing tags if the child’s skin is affected by them.